 Collection: Cambodia (Kampot)

 During the Khmer Rouge regime, the emphasis in Cambodia (Kâmpŭchéa) was on the cultivation of strategic agricultural products, primarily rice, but also cassava and sugarcane.
 Other agricultural products were relegated to second, if not third, priority under the regime.
-This also applied to the cultivation of pepper, although "steak au poivre" (pomegranate) was on the leaders' menu and was grown solely for them.
+This also applies to the cultivation of pepper, although 'steak au poivre' was on the menu of the leaders, and was only grown for them.

 Cambodja (Kampot)